Suppression of the Society of Jesus: Suppression in France in 1764

 The suppression of the Jesuits in France began in the French island colony of Martinique, where the Society of Jesus had a commercial stake in sugar plantations worked by black slaves and free labor.
 Their large mission plantations included large local populations that worked under the usual conditions of tropical colonial agriculture of the 18th century.
 The Catholic Encyclopedia in 1908 said that the practice of the missionaries occupying themselves personally in selling off the goods produced (an anomaly for a religious order) "was allowed partly to provide for the current expenses of the mission, partly to protect the simple, childlike natives from the common plague of dishonest intermediaries."

-Father Antoine La Vallette, Superior of the Martinique missions, borrowed money to expand the extensive undeveloped resources of the colony.
-But on the outbreak of war with England, ships carrying goods of an estimated value of 2,000,000 livres were captured, and La Vallette suddenly went bankrupt for a substantial sum.
+Father Antoine Lavalette, superior of the Martinique missions, became one of the largest land and slave owners on the island.
+But on the outbreak of war with Great Britain, ships carrying goods of an estimated value of 2,000,000 livres were captured, and Lavalette was unable to pay his very large debts and went bankrupt.
 His creditors turned to the Jesuit procurator in Paris to demand payment.
 Still, he refused responsibility for the debts of an independent mission – though he offered to negotiate for a settlement.
 The creditors went to the courts and received a favorable decision in 1760, obliging the Society to pay and giving leave to distrain in the case of non-payment.

 On the advice of their lawyers, the Jesuits appealed to the Parlement of Paris.
 This turned out to be an imprudent step for their interests.
-Not only did the Parlement support the lower court on 8 May 1761, but having once gotten the case into its hands, the Jesuits' opponents in that assembly determined to strike a blow at the Order.
+Not only did the Parlement support the lower court on 8 May 1761, but having once gotten the case into its hands, the Jesuits' opponents in that assembly determined to strike a blow at the order.
+Under fire for currency speculation and accused of torturing and killing four slaves, Lavalette resigned from the Jesuit order in 1762.